backube/volsync/docs/usage/kopia/restore-configuration.rst

 sourceIdentity
    This optional field provides a simplified way to specify which ReplicationSource's snapshots to restore.
-It automatically generates the correct username and hostname based on the source configuration.
+It automatically generates the correct username and hostname based on the source configuration, with auto-discovery of the source PVC name.

    sourceName
-      The name of the ReplicationSource that created the snapshots to restore
+      The name of the ReplicationSource that created the snapshots to restore (required)

    sourceNamespace
-      The namespace where the ReplicationSource exists
+      The namespace where the ReplicationSource exists (required)

+   sourcePVCName
+      The name of the source PVC (optional).
+If not provided, VolSync will automatically fetch the ReplicationSource configuration and discover the PVC name from the ``spec.sourcePVC`` field.
+This auto-discovery simplifies configuration and reduces errors.

    When ``sourceIdentity`` is specified, it takes precedence over default identity generation but is overridden by explicit ``username`` and ``hostname`` fields.